JvanKatwijk/dab-server/README.md

-	DAB-SERVER (bluetooth), android client
+	DAB-SERVER (bluetooth), android client as remote control

 ---------------------------------------------------------------------

 ![android client for dab server](/android-client.png?raw=true)

-A simple DAB server - supporting SDRplay devices, AIRspy devices and RTLSDR devices - for use with an android client using Bluetooth,
+A simple DAB server - supporting SDRplay devices, AIRspy devices and RTLSDR devices - for use with an android client as remote control using Bluetooth,

 The project I am working on aims at extending the "dab-cmdline" library and providing DAB functionality through a server with a (reasonably) well defined interface.
-In this project I am using Bluetooth as means for cummunication.
+In this project I am using Bluetooth as means for communication for an android remote controller.

 The **server** runs on a Linux box, in my environment it is usually running on an RPI 2/3 under Stretch.